Global Regular Solutions of the Degenerate Compressible Navier-Stokes Equations with Large Initial Data of Spherical Symmetry: Introduction

 In fact, the degenerate \textbf{CNS} for the barotropic flow has received extensive attention in recent years.
-Many key progresses have been made on the global well-posedness of smooth solutions when the initial density is strictly positive; see \cite{cons,HB,kv,vassu2} for 1-D flow with large data, and \cite{Sundbye2,weike} for 2-D flow with initial data close to a non-vacuum equilibrium.
+Many key progresses have been made on the global well-posedness of smooth solutions when the initial density is strictly positive; see \cite{cons,HB,kv,vassu2} for 1-D flow with large data, and \cite{Sundbye2,weike} for two-dimensional (2-D) flow with initial data closing to a non-vacuum equilibrium.
 However, when $\inf_{\boldsymbol{x}} \rho_0(\boldsymbol{x}) =0$, the momentum equations are degenerate both in the time evolution and spatial dissipation, which makes it formidable to establish the propagation and mollification mechanisms of the regularity of solutions.
-In the M-D case, a remarkable framework was initiated with a series of papers by Bresch-Desjardins \cite{bd6,bd8} (started in 2003 with Lin \cite{bd2} in the context of Navier-Stokes-Korteweg with a linear shear viscosity coefficient case), which provides additional information related to the gradient of a function of $\rho$ when the viscosity coefficients satisfy what is called the Bresch-Desjardin constraint.
-This information is now called the BD entropy, which plays an important role in the development of the global existence of M-D weak solutions with finite energy of the degenerate \textbf{CNS}; see Mellet-Vasseur \cite{mellet} for the compactness theory, and Bresch-Vasseur-Yu \cite{bvy}, Li-Xin \cite{lz}, and Vasseur-Yu \cite{vayu} for the existence theory.
+In the M-D case, a remarkable framework was initiated with a series of papers by Bresch--Desjardins \cite{bd6,bd8} (started in 2003 with Lin \cite{bd2} in the context of Navier--Stokes--Korteweg with a linear shear viscosity coefficient case), which provides additional information related to the gradient of a function of $\rho$ when the viscosity coefficients satisfy what is called the Bresch-Desjardin constraint.
+This information is now called the BD entropy, which plays an important role in the development of the global existence of M-D weak solutions with finite energy of the degenerate \textbf{CNS}; see Bresch--Vasseur--Yu \cite{bvy}, Li--Xin \cite{lz}, Mellet--Vasseur \cite{mellet}, Vasseur--Yu \cite{vayu}, and the references therein.
 Recently, by some elaborate analysis of the intrinsic degenerate-singular structures of the degenerate \textbf{CNS}, the local well-posedness of regular solutions with far-field vacuum has been established in \cite{sz3,sz333,zz2}.
-In the domain exterior to a ball, Cao-Li-Zhu \cite{clz1} proved the global existence of \text{3-D} spherically symmetric regular solutions with large data and far-field vacuum with the help of the BD entropy estimate.
-Moreover, the global well-posedness of regular solutions with vacuum in $\mathbb{R}^3$ for a class of initial data with small density (but possibly large velocity) was established by Xin-Zhu \cite{zz}.
-Some other related progress can also be found in \cite{Germain, gjx, tyc2, zhuthesis} and the reference therein.
+Moreover, in the domain exterior to a ball, Cao--Li--Zhu \cite{clz1} proved the global existence of \text{3-D} spherically symmetric regular solutions with large data and far-field vacuum with the help of the BD entropy estimate.
+Some other related progress can also be found in \cite{Germain, zz, tyc2, zhuthesis} and the reference therein.